Capacity and SKUs in Power BI embedded analytics

 ||Embed in apps, and in Microsoft applications||Embed in apps, and in Power BI service|

-The table below describes the resources and limits of each SKU.
+The following table describes the resources of each Power BI SKU.

-4 SKUs greater than 100 GB aren't available in all regions.
+1 These SKUs aren't available in all regions.
 To request using these SKUs in regions where they're not available, contact your Microsoft account manager.

 The amount of memory available on each node size is described in the RAM (GB) column in the SKU memory and computing power table.
-With Power BI Embedded Generation 2 (also known as Embedded Gen 2), it's set to the memory footprint limit of a single Power BI item (such as a dataset, report or dashboard), and not to the cumulative consumption of memory.
-For example, in an Embedded Gen2 A4 capacity, a single dataset size is limited to 25 GB, compared to the original Power BI Embedded capacity, where the total memory footprint of all datasets handled at the same time was limited to 25 GB.
+It's set to the memory footprint limit of a single Power BI item (such as a semantic model, report or dashboard), and not to the cumulative consumption of memory.
+For example, in an Embedded Premium A4 capacity, a single dataset size is limited to 25 GB.